What is VectorStyler

 Snapping to geometries

-Rotate grids and guidelines by any angle.
+It is possible to rotate grids and guidelines to any angle.
 Setup multiple grids on a canvas, and assign custom colors to guideline groups.

-One important novelty of VectorStyler is the use of collision and formation snapping.
-When collision snapping is enabled moved objects will collide with other objects and their position is set automatically so that their shapes are tangential at a point.
+One important feature of VectorStyler is the use of collision and formation snapping modes.
+When collision snapping is enabled, moving objects will collide with other objects, and their position is set automatically so that their shapes are tangential at a point.
 Colliding with arbitrarily shaped objects, fixes the location of the moved objects.
 Collision snapping also works in combination with guidelines (and rotated guidelines) as well.

-Collision snapping can be combined with rotated guideline snapping, to restrict object positions using complex geometric formations.
+Collision snapping can be combined with rotated guideline snapping, to restrict object positions using complex geometric constraints.

-For both collision and formation snapping the reference objects can be restricted to a few desired objects to avoid snapping to all objects of the canvas.
-The collision or formation snapping modes can be activated from the View / Guides menu, or with more detailed control from the Snapping Options panel (accessed from Panels / Editing / Snapping Options).
+For both collision and formation snapping, the reference objects can be restricted to a few desired objects to avoid snapping to all objects of the canvas.
+The collision or formation snapping modes can be activated from the View / Guides menu, or the Snapping Options panel (accessed from Panels / Editing / Snapping Options).

 Multiple Canvases, Unlimited Artboards

-The VectorStyler document format allows for multiple canvases in a single document.
+The VectorStyler document format contains multiple canvases in a single document.
 A canvas can contain virtually unlimited artboards (there is an upper limit of 65536 when creating new artboards in one command).
-Multiple canvases can be used to organize your design into components.
+Multiple canvases can be used to organize a design into components.
 For example, symbols or style references (see in the Symbols and Styles chapter) can be placed on reference canvases and then automatically used throughout regular design canvases.
-Master canvases can also be used (a replacement to the traditional master page concept), to create a basic layout or design.
+Template canvases can also be used (a replacement to the traditional master page concept), to create a basic layout or design.

 Organize a large number of icons, UI elements, symbols, or other design components in a single document, using a hierarchy of canvases.
 Place symbols or other reusable design components on reference canvases and reuse these in multiple other canvases.